Thursday, 28 February 2013 18:09

 There are two stereotypical images of the Philippines.
-First is the image of ultra-poor people fighting typhoons or landslides living in grass huts (actually called nipa huts); the second is of ultra-rich like Imelda Marcos with closets full of wonderful European designer shoes and more money than God.
+First is the image of ultra-poor people fighting typhoons or landslides living in grass huts (called nipa huts); the second is of ultra-rich like Imelda Marcos with closets full of wonderful European designer shoes and more money than God.

 Both of these images are in part true.